Oli Vilakku: Soundtrack

 The music was composed by M. S. Viswanathan and lyrics were written by Vaali.
 One sequence required Ramachandran to act drunk and mouth a song.
-Ramachandran, who generally avoided smoking or drinking in films, was stuck in a dilemma, and approached Vaali who presented a solution: Ramachandran's character would be drunk, but his conscience would emerge as four different beings to criticise his acting in the song.
+Ramachandran, who generally avoided smoking and drinking in films, was stuck in a dilemma, and approached Vaali who presented a solution: Ramachandran's character would be drunk, but his conscience would emerge as four different beings to criticise his acting in the song.
 Ramachandran then asked Vaali for the pallavi, and Vaali wrote the lines "Dhayiriamaaga sol nee manidhan thaanaa, Nee thaan oru mirugam, Indha madhuvil vizhum neram" (Tell me bravely, are you a human?
 You are a beast when you fall into this alcohol), which impressed Ramachandran.
 The song "Aandavane Un" is set in Shivaranjani raga.
 "Naan Kanda Kanavil" is based on "Zindagi Mein Pyar Karna" from the Hindi original, and the Portuguese song "Andorinha Preta".
 The instrumental piece "Whistlings, Sips and Drunkenness" is not included in the soundtrack.